 How does it play?

-Technically I found some of the controls to be a little tricky, I went into it with the mindset of a shooter and that didn’t pay off for me, the game is very much a simulation, and while it shares similarities with survival shooters, overall its a far slower paced and has mor ein common with a mil-sim title like Arma 3 or Squad, than a game like say Battlefield or even a survival game that is firearm focused (Day-Z/Miscreated).
+Technically I found some of the controls to be a little tricky, I went into it with the mindset of a shooter, and that didn’t pay off for me, the game is very much a simulation, and while it shares similarities with survival shooters, overall its a far slower-paced and has more in common with a mil-sim title like Arma 3 or Squad, than a game like saying Battlefield or even a survival game that is firearm focused (Day-Z/Miscreated).

 Who would like this game?

-A Gorgeous game for those who have any interest in hunting or simply want to explore a virtual wilderness, but its certainly not for everyone and honestly its definitely not for me.
+A Gorgeous game for those who have any interest in hunting or simply want to explore a virtual wilderness, but its certainly not for everyone and honestly its was not for me.